 17th December 2020

 Apart from having to put up with the coronavirus pandemic most of the year we now have Brexit to prepare for.
 But can we though?
-At this moment we have little information until a deal is struck between the EU and the UK.
+At the time of writing this article, we have little information until a deal is struck between the EU and the UK.
 Talks are being held as we write this and we will come back with an update once a final agreement has been reached,